lvainio/kth-projects/lexer-and-parser/README.md

 # Lexer and Parser

-This directory contains a lexer and a parser, implemented in Java, for a simple made up programming language.
+This directory contains a lexer, parser and interpreter for a simple made up programming language.
+The project is implemented in Java.